xfhg/intercept/README.md

 - simple and powerful free drop in alternative for Hashicorp Sentinel if you are more comfortable writing and maintaining regular expressions than a new custom policy language.

-- captures the patterns as git-secrets and trufflehog and can prevent sensitive information to run through your pipeline.
+- captures the patterns from git-secrets and trufflehog and can prevent sensitive information to run through your pipeline.

 - identifies policy breach (files and line numbers), reports solutions/suggestions to its findings making it a great tool to ease onboarding developer teams to your unified deployment pipeline.